doughnuty/GOparser/README.md

 ## Overview
 Function Parse writes contents of the file to structure Object.
 Then, the structure is passed to the function Get, which returns the interface.
-The type of the value is specified by one of the methods mentioned beneath
+The type of the value is specified by one of the methods mentioned beneath:

 Currently supports such methods as
   * Bool() bool
   * Int() int